airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 This is useful to see direct impacts of code changes on downstream files generated or compiled by normalization and dbt (directly in PR too).

-We would typically chose small and meaningful test suites to include in git while others more complex tests can be left out.
+We would typically choose small and meaningful test suites to include in git while others more complex tests can be left out.
 They would still be run in a temporary directory and thrown away at the end of the tests.

 They are defined, each one of them, in a separate directory in the resource folder.